The Spitfire Grill (musical): Synopsis

-Rural Wisconsin.
+Place: A small town.
+Time: Not long ago.
 February.
 A young woman, Percy Talbott, gazes out the window of her prison cell, from which she is about to be released.
 In her pocket is a photograph clipped from a travel book with a caption that states "Autumn colors along Copper Creek near Gilead, Wisconsin" ("A Ring Around the Moon").
 Arriving in Gilead, Percy reports to the local sheriff, Joe Sutter.
 He leads her through the deserted streets to a ramshackle diner called the Spitfire Grill, run by a crusty old widow, Hannah Ferguson, who has a bad hip and a sharp tongue.
 Joe persuades Hannah to take Percy on board and give her work as a waitress.

 Percy sets to work in a swirl of small-town suspicions led by Effy, the postmistress and village busybody ("Something's Cooking at the Spitfire Grill").
 In the face of all the gossip and Hannah's constant haranguing, Percy begins to wonder whether she made a mistake in coming to Gilead ("Coffee Cups and Gossip").
 Her thoughts are interrupted by a cry from Hannah, who has tripped on the stairs and broken her leg.
 Over the protests of her fiercely protective nephew, Caleb, Hannah has Percy take over the Spitfire.
 When it comes to cooking, though, Percy is clueless ("Into the Frying Pan").
 That night, without explaining why, Hannah reluctantly asks Percy to wrap a towel around a loaf of bread and to leave it near the old stump out back of the grill.

 Percy is joined at the Spitfire by Caleb's wife Shelby, an excellent cook.
 In the heat of the kitchen, the two women are drawn together.
 Shelby tells Percy about Hannah and Gilead's past, the day her childhood hero went off to war and her hometown changed forever ("When Hope Goes").